sem0ark/vns-thesis/README.md

 ### Local Search Operators

-These functions define the neighborhood structure for the local search phase, which aims to find a better solution in the vicinity of the current one.
+These functions define the neighborhood search phase, which aims to find a strictly better (dominating) solution in the vicinity of the current one.
 The search functions are wrappers around neighborhood operators, iterating through the neighborhood to find an improving solution.
+All comparison functions assume **minimization** for all objectives.

+#### Single-Objective Local Searches

-- `noop`: A null operator for Randomized VNS (RVNS) variants where the local search step is skipped.
+- **`noop`**: A null operator for Randomized VNS (RVNS) variants where the local search step is skipped.
 It simply returns the `initial` solution without any changes.
-- `best_improvement(operator)`: Explores the entire neighborhood defined by a `NeighborhoodOperator` and returns the single best solution found.
-It's a greedy approach that guarantees the best local improvement at the cost of being computationally more expensive.
+- **`best_improvement(operator)`**: Executes a greedy search.
+It explores the entire neighborhood defined by a `NeighborhoodOperator` and returns the single **best strictly better** solution found.
+This guarantees the best local improvement but is computationally expensive.
-- `first_improvement(operator)`: Explores the neighborhood and returns the very first solution that improves upon the current one.
-This can be significantly faster than `best_improvement` because it stops as soon as an improvement is found.
+- **`first_improvement(operator)`**: Implements a repeated descent.
+It explores the neighborhood and moves to the **first strictly better** near neighbor found.
+This process repeats until a neighborhood scan yields no improvement.
+This is typically faster than `best_improvement`.
-- `first_improvement_quick(operator)`: Similar to `first_improvement` but it's an even more aggressive version.
-It only checks one level of neighborhood and returns the first improving neighbor.
-It's designed to be a very fast local search step.
+- **`first_improvement_quick(operator)`**: Executes a **single scan** of the neighborhood and returns the first strictly improving neighbor found.
+If no improvement is found in this single scan, the original solution is returned.
+This is designed for a very fast local search step.
-- `composite(search_functions)`: This function allows a **Variable Neighborhood Descent (VND)** strategy.
-It combines multiple local search functions and applies them sequentially.
-If a local search finds an improvement, the process restarts from the first search function in the list, effectively functioning as a classic VND.
+- **`composite(search_functions)`**: Implements the **Variable Neighborhood Descent (VND)** strategy.
+It applies a sequence of local search functions (derived from different neighborhood operators).
+If a local search finds a **strictly better** solution, the entire sequence restarts from the first function ($\text{VND level } k=0$).

+#### Multi-Objective VNS Components

+- **`vnd_i(...)`**: This is a core helper function that implements the single-objective **VND-i procedure** (Algorithm 5).
+It takes a list of neighborhood operators and a specific **objective index $i$** to focus on.
+It iteratively applies the operators to find the best neighbor with respect to **only objective $i$** and maintains a temporary set of efficient solutions found during this single-objective search.
+- **`mo_vnd(operators)`**: Implements the **Multi-Objective Variable Neighborhood Descent (MO-VND)** strategy (Algorithm 6).
+It acts as the outer search loop, managing the overall multi-objective process.
+    - It iterates over all objectives $i=1$ to $r$, applying the `vnd_i` procedure to non-exploited solutions currently in the global Pareto front.
+    - If any new non-dominated solution is accepted into the global archive (managed by the `AcceptBeam` criterion), the objective index $i$ is **reset to 0**, initiating a comprehensive search across all objectives again.
+This steering mechanism focuses the search on regions of the Pareto front where improvement was recently found.

 ### Acceptance Criteria

 The toolkit includes a set of acceptance criteria designed to manage the solution archive, particularly for multi-objective problems where a Pareto front of non-dominated solutions must be maintained.
 They determine whether a new candidate solution should be accepted into the archive and influence the overall search behavior.

-- `AcceptBatchBigger` & `AcceptBatchSmaller`: These criteria manage an archive of non-dominated solutions, representing the current Pareto front.
-They are used in the classic VNS framework where the algorithm iterates through each solution in the front before moving to a new one.
-The archive is updated by combining accepted solutions with the previous non-dominated solutions. `Bigger` is for maximization problems and `Smaller` for minimization.
+All provided implementations assume **minimization** for all objectives.

+- **`AcceptBatch`**: This criterion manages the archive (Pareto front) in a **batch-processing style**.
+The algorithm must **iterate through every solution** in the current front before processing the next one.
+Accepted solutions are placed into an `upcoming_front`.
+Once the iteration is complete, the current non-dominated solutions are merged with the accepted ones to form the new front.

-- `AcceptBeamBigger` & `AcceptBeamSmaller`: These criteria introduce a **beam search-like behavior**.
-Instead of a strict iteration through the entire front, the algorithm selects a random solution from the archive (buffer).
-When a new solution is accepted, the archive is updated immediately.
-This provides a more dynamic, less structured search, similar to a beam search, where the focus is on rapidly improving the quality of the current set of solutions. `Bigger` is for maximization and `Smaller` for minimization.
+- **`AcceptBeam`**: This criterion introduces a **dynamic, beam search-like behavior**.
+Instead of strict iteration, the algorithm selects a **random solution** from the archive to continue the search.
+When a new non-dominated solution is found, the archive is **updated immediately** by removing dominated solutions.
+This provides a more dynamic, less structured search, prioritizing rapid improvement of the current set of solutions.

-- `AcceptBatchSkewedBigger` & `AcceptBatchSkewedSmaller`: Implement a **Skewed Acceptance** for Skewed VNS (SVNS).
-On top of checking for strict Pareto dominance, these criteria also maintain a "skewed front" of solutions that are not strictly non-dominated but are sufficiently different from existing ones.
-If a new solution is rejected by the main front, but is different enough, it's added to a buffer.
-The algorithm can then randomly select from this buffer, encouraging exploration of different regions of the search space.
+- **`AcceptBatchSkewed`**: Implements a **Skewed Acceptance** criterion within the batch-processing framework.
+    - It maintains a main archive (`front`) and a separate **skewed front** (`skewed_front`).
+    - If a new candidate is rejected by the main front, it is then compared against the front using a **skewed objective vector** (the candidate's objectives are skewed by a distance-dependent term).
+If the skewed candidate is found to be non-dominated, the candidate is added to the `upcoming_skewed_front`.
+    - Solutions for the next iteration are selected first from the main front, then from the skewed front.
+Both fronts are fully iterated and rebuilt in a batch process when exhausted.

+- **`AcceptBeamSkewed`**: These criteria combine the concepts of **beam search and skewed acceptance**.
+    - It maintains the main non-dominated archive (`front`) and a **buffer** of skewed-accepted solutions (`buffer`).
+    - If a new candidate is rejected by the main front, it is compared against the front using a **skewed objective vector** derived from solutions in the *main front*.
+If this skewed comparison is favorable (not strictly better than the skewed solution's original objective), the candidate is added to the `buffer`.
-- `AcceptBeamSkewedBigger` & `AcceptBeamSkewedSmaller`: These criteria combine the concepts of **beam search and skewed acceptance**.
-They behave like the `AcceptBeam` variants, but also maintain a buffer of skewed solutions.
-This allows for both rapid, random exploration from the main non-dominated front and strategic dives into promising but previously rejected regions of the solution space.
+    - The next solution for the search is chosen **randomly** from the union of the main front and the skewed buffer, encouraging exploration of promising but non-Pareto regions of the solution space.

 ## Getting Started